lufinkey/pseuplex/README.md

 		- **arg**: The argument to pass to the hub provider for this hub. (for `letterboxd`.`userFollowingActivity` hub, this would be a letterboxd username slug, for example `crew`)
 - **passwordLock**:
 	- **enabled**: Controls whether to password protect this server.
+	- **sectionID**: The section id for the initial section when the library is locked.
+This must be a number not already in use by another section or metadata.
+	- **sectionUUID**: A unique .
+This must be a number not already in use by another section or metadata.
 	- **password**: The custom password of your server.
 	- **authCachePath**: The file path to store the auth cache json file.
 This stores the mapping of tokens to their whitelisted IPs.
 - **perUser**: A map of settings to configure for each user on your server.
 The map keys are the plex email for each user.